Master of Science in Marine Mammal Science

 Interests: Sirenian Biology, including manatee-boat interactions, vocal communication and acoustic ecology

-Amber Whittle, Ph.D., University of Hawaii, Manoa; Director, MIMMS
+Amber Whittle, Ph.D., University of Hawaii, Manoa; Affiliated Faculty, MIMMS

 Interests: Conservation, Research Science Administration, Grant Engagement